About Us Contact Shop

 Most of us tend to think that in order to get the healthiest foods, we need to shop at places like Whole Foods or Trader Joe’s.
 While certain food products can be cheap there, it’s best to stay away from both as there are tons of “healthy junk foods” placed throughout the store.
 Shop at Aldi’s, Walmart, or your general supermarket.

 Asian supermarkets are also a great option as they have rice, beans, and other healthy foods for a fraction of the cost.
-If you’re not sure what foods to get, here is a list of 20 cheap and healthy foods.

-2. Create Your Meal Plan Ahead of Time
+3. Create Your Meal Plan Ahead of Time

 This ensures you only buy the necessary foods on your shopping list.
 You’ll end up only buying enough food to last the week, instead of loading up on a bunch of foods that will eventually go bad.
-There are meal plans programs available online, or you can create your own.
+There are meal plan programs available online, or you can create your own.

 Putting up a monthly calendar with all of your meals listed is helpful so that you stay on track and use your food before it goes to waste.